RishiMagudia/VROC-Treasure-Hunt/README.md

 The robot(s) traverse a path to find the treasures hidden in various landmarks across the map.
 All while avoiding empty landmarks, stopping and waiting at traffic lights.

+The user is able to select and define various objects and place them on the arena.

 # REQUIREMENTS! #
 - PyGame library.
 Instructions on how to acquire PyGame per OS can be found on the link below.
 - http://www.pygame.org/download.shtml